cprevallet/fitplot/static/help.rst

 	+ Click and drag pans across the map independently of the current marker position.
 	+ https://support.google.com/maps/answer/144349?hl=e
 - Analysis
-	+ The user's personal race times is used to calculate VO2max values.
+	+ The user's personal split times is used to calculate VO2max values.
 Entering new values for the time distance will update the VO2max calculation and the %VO2 gauge.

 In addition, transient popup notifications will be displayed at the bottom of the screen when new files are loaded or error messages occur.